vstenby/Best-of-Mat-1/README.md

   --maxt1 MAXT1         only export clips with t1 <= maxt1.
   --mint2 MINT2         only export clips with mint2 <= t2.
   --maxt2 MAXT2         only export clips with t2 <= maxt2.
+  --prepad PREPAD       pads the start of the clip with <prepad> seconds.
+  --postpad POSTPAD     pads the end of clip with <endpad> seconds.
+  --filetype {mp3,mp4,gif,wav}
-  --filetype {mp3,mp4}  filetype to export as either mp3 or mp4.
+                        filetype to export as either mp3, mp4 or gif.
-  --normalizeaudio      normalize the audio of the output clip, which will
+  --normalizeaudio      normalize the audio of the output clip. this only
-                        make the clipper take longer. this only works with mp4 at the moment.
+                        works with mp4 at the moment.
   --noprefix            include prefix specifying info about the clip.
   --clearexport         clear the export folder before exporting.
-  --silent              if --silent is passed, then progress is not printed to
+  --silent              if --silent is passed, nothing is printed to the
-                        the console.
+                        console.
+  --list                prints the list instead of clipping.
+  --loadempty           if --loadempty is passed, then csvs located in the
+                        "empty" csv folder are also loaded.
+  --includeplaceholder  if --includeplaceholder is passed, then placeholders
+                        are included.
+  --threads THREADS     Amount of threads used to download clips, default 4
 ```

 ### Examples Using Optional Arguments